ajermakovics/cassandra-spy/README.md

 - Start embedded Cassandra
 - Throw exceptions for certain queries

-It is written as a JUnit rule but can also be used in other contexts like Cucumber tests.
+Implemented as a JUnit rule but can also be used in other contexts like Cucumber tests.

 ## Usage

 ```java
 public class IntegrationTest {

     @ClassRule
     public static CassandraSpy cassandra = new CassandraSpy();